-- any credit, interest, rebate, refund, reimbursement, or return of a deposit fee resulting from the use of a political contribution or an asset purchased with a political contribution, the amount of which exceeds \$100; - any proceeds of the sale of an asset purchased with a political contribution, the amount of which exceeds \$100;
+- any credit, interest, rebate, refund, reimbursement, or return of a deposit fee resulting from the use of a political contribution or an asset purchased with a political contribution, the amount of which exceeds \$100; - any proceeds of the sale of an asset purchased with a political contribution, the amount of which exceeds \$100; and

-- any other gain from a political contribution, the amount of which exceeds \$100; and - any investment purchased with a political contribution, the amount of which exceeds \$100.
+• any other gain from a political contribution, the amount of which exceeds \$100.

 A candidate or officeholder must use Schedule K to report such information.
-Although you are not required to do so, you may also report any credit/gain/refund, interest, or investment that does not exceed \$100 in the period on this schedule.
+Although you are not required to do so, you may also report any credit/gain/refund or interest that does not exceed \$100 in the period on this schedule.
 (Previously, this was an optional schedule because a candidate or officeholder was not required to report this information.)
 A candidate or officeholder may not use interest and other income from political contributions for personal purposes.
 Political expenditures made from such income must be reported on the expenditures schedule.